 Jura Superstition (70cl, 43%)

 From the jewel of the Scottish Islands - Isle of Jura, where the islanders were previously extremely superstitious.
-Superstition is matured in a selection of the finest old bourbon barrels to unfold the spicy aromas and subtle smoky note.
+Superstition is matured in a selection of the finest old bourbon barrels.
 A union of two Jura malt whisky styles: one bold, strong and peated, the other warm and delicate.
+The bottle is adorned with an Egyptian Ankh cross.
+This ancient symbol is long rumoured to bring good fortune.
+The islanders believe that good luck comes by holding the bottle with the Ankh cross in the centre of your palm.
+Observe this ritual, they say, and good health and fortune will surely follow.

 Superstition is a unique whisky created from the marriage of traditional Islay style peated barley and a selection of aged malts.